theodi/open-standards-guidebook/README.md

 See inline documentation in `_config.yml` / `_config.dev.yml` for details.

-Additionally, We are using the following plugins, auto installed via the `:jekyll_plugins` group in `Gemfile`.
+Additionally, We are using the following Jekyll third-party plugins, auto installed via the `:jekyll_plugins` group in `Gemfile`.

-jekyll-git_metadata - Git metadata for last edited dates on oages octopress-minify-html - Minifies HTML on build only jekyll-sitemap - XML sitemap generator jekyll-seo-tag - SEO metadata generation
+- jekyll-git_metadata - Git metadata for last edited dates on oages
+- octopress-minify-html - Minifies HTML on build only
+- jekyll-sitemap - XML sitemap generator
+- jekyll-seo-tag - SEO metadata generation

+We also have the following custom Jekyll plugins (in `jekyll/_plugins`)

+- env_vars.rb - exposes environent variables (inc from `.env`) to Jekyll
+- rev_filter.rb - supports revving asset file names via a manifest.json file output by the asset build process

-### Blendid
+### Vue CLI

-You may override the default configuration via editing `path-config.json` and `task-config.js` in the `build/` directory.
-See the separate [`README.md`](blob/develop/build/README.md) and inline documentaton in that directory for full options available.
+The asset build process is configured / customised via the `vue.config.js` in the project root.

 ## Contributions application